about stefano

 muss.jpg

-Stefano Flavoni is a young conductor hailing from New York, currently serving as an Assistant Conductor of the Staatsoper Hamburg and Lakes Area Music Festival, and cover conductor of the New York Philharmonic and San Francisco Symphony.
-Flavoni was recently selected by the Solti Foundation U.S. as a 2023 recipient of the prestigious Career Assistance Award for young conductors.
+Stefano Flavoni is a conductor hailing from New York, currently serving as Assistant Conductor of the Staatsoper Hamburg and Philharmonisches Staatsorchester Hamburg.
+Flavoni was selected by the Solti Foundation U.S. as recipient of the prestigious Career Assistance Award for young conductors in 2023 and 2024.

-Stefano has also served as cover conductor for such notable institutions as the Baltimore Symphony and Berkeley Symphony.
-He has been mentored by several luminaries of classical music, including Manfred Honeck, James Levine, Michael Morgan, Christian Reif, and Kent Nagano, and has assisted such notable conductors as Gustavo Dudamel, Herbert Blomstedt, and Michael Tilson Thomas.
+Always invigorated by the works of the late twentieth-century, Stefano also served as Guest-Assistant Conductor with the Bayerische Staatsoper on Krzysztof Warlikowski’s new production of Ligeti’s Le Grand Macabre.
+He has served as cover conductor for such notable institutions as the New York Philharmonic, San Francisco Symphony, and Baltimore Symphony.
+Stefano was mentored by several luminaries of classical music, including Manfred Honeck, James Levine, Michael Morgan, Christian Reif, and Kent Nagano, and has assisted such notable conductors as Gustavo Dudamel, Herbert Blomstedt, and Michael Tilson Thomas.
 He has also had the pleasure of participating in masterclasses with some of the world's top artists and pedagogues, including Sir Simon Rattle, Pierre-Andre Valade, and Larry Rachleff.

-An ardent advocate for inspiring music performance in the younger generations, Maestro Flavoni is currently the Music Director of the San Francisco Arts Education Project, for which he has introduced high-level music training to hundreds of students of the San Francisco Bay Area.
+An ardent advocate for inspiring music performance in the younger generations, Flavoni served through the 2024 season as Music Director of the San Francisco Arts Education Project, for which he has introduced high-level music training to hundreds of students of the San Francisco Bay Area.
 He has served on the faculty of San Francisco Conservatory of Music as Music Director of Pre-College Opera and Musical Theatre.
 Flavoni also formerly served as a research fellow in music and philosophy at the Zephyr Institute at Stanford University.
 He has also spoken on the topics of music, politics, and social justice in the 4D Mentor Talk Series with the Khadem Foundation.
 His conversations with several notable musicians can be heard on Spotify and Apple Music in the podcast What’s Not There.

 He attended the University of California, Berkeley as a Regents and Chancellor's Scholar on full academic scholarship, studying conducting under David Milnes and Marika Kuzma, composition under Franck Bedrossian, and musicology under Richard Taruskin.
 While at Berkeley, he served as music director of the UC Berkeley Opera Ensemble, performing numerous scenes concerts, as well as a production of Purcell's Dido and Aeneas, which won the 2015 Eisner Prize in the Arts.